Topic:

 The 8 “starting bits” with zero state of the EMT data line have to be configured as “Special bits leading” by the EPOS4.
 Without such a configuration (resp. keeping the default "Special bits leading = 0) the evaluation of the multi-turn and single-turn position data by the EPOS4 goes wrong and results in an even strongly mismatching speed and wrong positioning (seen from the user's point of view checking the output shaft motion).

-Due to the fact that the EPOS4 (like most other motor controllers) just processes 32 bit position data but the EMT encoder transmits 33 bit totally, at least one bit has to be ignored.
+Due to the fact that the EPOS4 (like most other motor controllers) just processes 32 bit position data but the EMT encoder transmits 33 bit totally, at least one data bit has to be ignored by processing position data.

-It will be suitable for most applications to reduce the processed number of single turn bits to 16 which is still a more than sufficient resolution (of 65536 inc./turn resp.
+It will be suitable for most applications to reduce the processed number of single turn bits to 16 which results in still a more than sufficient resolution (of 65536 inc./turn resp.
 0.0055°) for extreme precise motor control and accurate positioning.
-The full multi-turn resolution (of 16 bits = 65536 can be kept in this case.
+The full multi-turn resolution (of 16 bits = 65536) can be kept in this case.

 Practical hint & best position control base: